 The allocation of seats at the Wimbledon Tennis Championships is a complex process.
-Whether you get a ticket and where you end up sitting will depend on a number of factors.
+Whether you get a ticket at all, and if you do, where you end up sitting will depend on a number of factors.

-In this article we explain the different ways to obtain tickets to the Tournament, and what your options are if you want to watch the action on a specific day, court or from a specific seat.
+In this article we explain the various ways to obtain tickets to the Tournament, and what your options are if you want to watch the action on a specific day, specific court or from a specific seat.